opnsense/docs/source/manual/how-tos/proxywebfilter.rst

 --------------------------------
 Step 3 - Download the Categories
 --------------------------------
-Now press Download ACL's, please note that this will take a while (can be several minutes) as the full list (>19 MB) will be converted to squid acl's.
+Now press Download ACLs, please note that this will take a while (can be several minutes) as the full list (>19 MB) will be converted to squid ACLs.

 -------------------------
 Step 4 - Setup Categories